 Luxury Holidays to France: The Details

-Those lucky Gallic types have got it all when it comes to luxury holidays, from Western Europe's highest peak and other spectacular mountains to a sublime Mediterranean coastline, the incomparable Paris and food and wine to take on any nations' and win hands down.
+Those lucky Gallic types have got it all, from Western Europe's highest peak and other spectacular mountains to a sublime Mediterranean coastline, the incomparable Paris and food and wine to take on any nations' and win hands down.
 We could go on, but it's too painful.

 Oh, alright then.
 We'll start with Paris, l'épicentre of all things French.
 Until recently we thought twice about featuring a city so familiar to so many, but Paris might be the perfect victim of this era of social media-led information overload.
 So many boutique hotels to choose from, so many delicious bistros to sample, so many opinions on both.
 As a result, we are starting to work with a select few hotels that we think are best in show (or at least best in arrondisement) and we'd like to think our dossier of places to eat and drink in the city is so up to speed that a weekend in the City of Lights should be the perfect Big Short Break.